Gering football loses on the road in McCook

 The Bison also tried to get a tally on the scoreboard with a field goal but were unable to get the field goal off before time expired after using all its timeouts during the previous minute.

-At halftime, the Bulldogs would lead 3-0.
+At halftime, the Bulldogs led 3-0.
 The defense held the Bison to 66 yards rushing and 40 yards passing.

 For Gering, Tanner Gartner accounted for 86 of the Bulldogs 92 yards rushing.
 The pass game had proved ineffective as the Bulldogs only had six yards passing.